Ford Escort (North America): Powertrain details

-Developed for the Escort on both sides of the Atlantic, the CVH inline-four engine family was introduced in a 1.6-litre displacement alone for the North American market; a 1.3 L engine was designed and a prototype made, but did not see production due to lack of power and an inability to get it certified.
+Developed for the Escort on both sides of the Atlantic, the CVH transverse-mount inline-four engine family was introduced in a 1.6-litre displacement alone for the North American market; a 1.3 L engine was designed and a prototype made, but did not see production due to lack of power and an inability to get it certified.
 The launch version of the hemi overhead cam inline-four produces 65 hp.
 It was paired with four-speed MTX-2 and five-speed MTX-3 manual transmissions, and a three-speed ATX/FLC automatic transmission.
 For 1982 models, the engine was tuned to 69 hp.

 In March 1982 an HO (high output) version of the engine was added, originally only in the EXP and with an automatic transmission, but soon thereafter available with a manual and also in the sporting Escort GT (which had replaced the SS).
 This unit produces 80 hp, thanks to a higher compression ratio, a new exhaust system, and larger venturis in the carburetor.
 Multi-port fuel injection increased the output of the HO engine to 88 hp for 1983.
 The 1983 GT was the first US Escort to be offered with a 5-speed manual transmission.

 For 1984, two new engines were introduced.
 A Mazda-sourced, 2.0-litre diesel inline-four producing 52 hp became available on non-GT Escort/Lynx trims; in contrast to the diesel, a turbocharged version of the 1.6-litre four raised output to 120 hp for the EXP Turbo.
 The turbo engine then found its way into the Escort GT (and Lynx RS) during the 1984 model year.

 As part of the mid-1985 model-year revision, the 1.6-litre engine was enlarged to 1.9 litres, increasing output to 86 hp; the high output GT engine offered 108 hp thanks to revised intake manifolds, cylinder heads and real headers.
 The GT was available only with manual transmissions, and the Turbo GT was retired.
 Estimates state that only about 1,000 Turbo GTs were built in the partial 1984 model year, it is unknown how many early 1985s were made.

 For 1987, the standard Escort adopted throttle-body fuel injection, dropping the carburetor; output again inched up to 90 hp.
 The model year also saw the retirement of the diesel engine, discontinued due to low demand as American buyers largely gave up on diesel-engined cars during the 1980s (the proportion of diesel sales overall went from a peak of 6.1 percent in 1981 to 0.37 percent in 1986).
 Less than 1.2 percent of Escort/Lynx overall sales were diesels.

 The Escort's engines received a slightly revised camshaft and roller lifters along with the mid-1988 revision; power of the standard model was unchanged but the GT went up slightly, to 110 hp.